×

 But with Stromasys’ Charon-VAX hardware emulator, they eliminated these risks and extended the life of their business applications.
 Read the complete use case of this hardware emulator.

-Want similar results?
-Do you want to modernize your legacy data center?
-Connect with our legacy experts and see how we can transform systems, minimize downtime, and future-proof your operations.
+If you want to modernize your legacy data center, connect with our legacy experts and see how we can transform systems, minimize downtime, and future-proof your operations.

 Frequently Asked Questions

-While hardware emulator mimics the hardware and software features, simulator only deals with the software.
+While a hardware emulator mimics the hardware and software features, a simulator only deals with the software.

 About Author